 Rent Manager is a fully customizable software that’s designed to fit your company’s specific needs.
-We want to make sure you’re getting the most of the program, so be sure to follow along each month as we share insights that will take your Rent Manager knowledge and experience to new heights!
+We want to make sure you’re getting the most out of the program, so be sure to follow along each month as we our top Rent Manager tips to take your experience to new heights!

+This is one of our top Rent Manager tips for good reason.
 Do you use Rent Manager to organize appointments and tasks?
 But do you also rely on a calendar outside of the software (e.g., Outlook or Google Calendar)?
-To save time and effort, connect Rent Manager to your external calendar by:
+To save time and effort, connect Rent Manager to your external calendar:

 - Go to Admin -> System Preferences -> Calendar Integration